 When you’re looking for mulch, purity is key.
 Whatever defends your soil becomes your soil, so make sure you buy organic materials that don’t contain harmful chemicals.
 Be ready to put money toward something as effective as our premium hardwood chips.

-If you’re looking for a sustainable, long-term solution for your landscaping needs, premium hardwood mulch is definitely best, and we’re proud to sell it by the cubic yard.
-Our four color-texture combinations are premium hardwood, premium bark, chocolate mulch and red mulch.
+If you’re looking for a sustainable, long-term solution for your landscaping needs, premium hardwood is definitely best, and we’re proud to sell it by the cubic yard.
+Our four color-texture combinations are premium hardwood, premium bark, chocolate and red.
 Premium hardwood is our most popular option because the fact that it’s shredded makes it easiest to spread.

-Please check out our calculator to find how much you need, peruse the rest of our site, and give us a call at 815-337-1451 to get started on your order.
+Please check out our calculator to find how much you need, peruse the rest of our site, and give us a call to get started on your order.